IPVanish Review

 IPVanish comes with a kill switch, which protects you from accidentally broadcasting unencrypted information if your VPN connection drops.
 However, it’s only available on the OpenVPN protocol, which is frustrating, as WireGuard is often faster and more stable.

-IPVanish supports split tunneling, but only on the Android app.
-This lets you run some apps through the VPN while others go unprotected — useful if you only need privacy for certain activities and don’t want to impact the internet speeds for others.
+IPVanish supports split tunneling, which lets you run some apps through the VPN while others go unprotected — useful if you only need privacy for certain activities and don’t want to impact the internet speeds for others.

 One of the most popular uses of split tunneling is to protect large torrent downloads while you surf the net.
-Sadly, unlike many other VPN services, IPVanish can’t do this on a desktop.
+Split tunneling is available on all mobile and desktop IPVanish apps except Linux.

 If you often forget to connect to your VPN before going online, you can set IPVanish to launch and connect automatically, as well as program the server it’ll connect to.
 You can also have it auto-connect on WiFi networks and set trusted networks as exceptions.
 It’s not as robust as CyberGhost’s automation (see our CyberGhost review), but it still grants a certain amount of control.